profesia/psr15-symfony-bundle/docs/02-configuration.md

 For both variants the FCFS rule will be applied: conditions with a same definition as an already defined middleware chain will be ignored.
 ### Route
-You have to supply existing route name defined in your application.
+Existing route name defined in your application has to be supplied.
 Route name existence will be checked upon registration to middleware resolver.

 **Magic**: